Aitia-IIOT/ah5-docs-java-spring/docs/help/tutorials/mosquitto-mqtt-broker.md

 **Modify the broker configuration:**

-The Mosquitto configuration file usually located at `/etc/mosquitto/mosquitto.conf`.
+The Mosquitto configuration file is usually located at `/etc/mosquitto/mosquitto.conf`.
 To enable topic access control add the following line:

 ```
 acl_file /etc/mosquitto/accesctrl